alt

 From CMOS MEA to organ-on-a-chip

 Imec’s CMOS MEA can be used to precisely reprogram cells and differentiate them in a very controlled arrangement.
-In other words, build on-chip tissue models that very closely mimic the properties of actual organs, the behavior of which can be registered over a long period.
+In other words, they allow to build on-chip tissue models that very closely mimic the properties of actual organs.
+Their behavior can be registered over a long period.

 More about imec’s organ-on-chip research